-Craig Roush is an associate and business lawyer with Foley & Lardner LLP and a member of the firm’s Transactions Practice.
+Craig Roush is a senior counsel and business lawyer with Foley & Lardner LLP and a member of the firm’s Transactions Practice.

 Craig’s practice covers general corporate and business law, with a focus on mergers and acquisitions, securities law, and corporate governance matters.
 Craig represents a wide array of public and private clients in domestic and international mergers, acquisitions, dispositions, reorganizations, and recapitalizations, including strategic enterprises, private equity firms, and family-owned and other closely held businesses.
 Craig’s transactional and business law experience is broad-based, and he regularly advises clients on matters such as company formation, corporate governance practices, capital raising and recapitalizations, equity holder agreements, executive employment and consulting agreements, commercial arrangements, services agreements, corporate reorganizations, and transaction preparation.

 Before beginning his career as an attorney, Craig worked in the consumer goods manufacturing industry for nearly 10 years in a variety of roles, including operations, human resources, environmental sustainability, quality assurance, and regulatory affairs.